-- 3. Equip employees for high performance and invest in building a stronger culture within the organisation; and - 4.
-Build sustainable growth through enhanced rental income and building on growth platforms.
+- Continue to optimise every part of the core business through streamlining key processes and minimising the cost of funding; - Strategically allocate capital with a focus on actively managing the portfolio and increasing investment in the industrial sector: - 3.
+Equip employees for high performance and invest in building a stronger culture within the organisation; and - Build sustainable growth through enhanced rental income and building on growth platforms.
 The growth platforms include development, funds management, other revenue sources and selective acquisitions.